Advocacy Campaign Report

 The ads in the fourth week of the campaign showed slightly lower performance week over week, driving 1,339 site visits (6% decrease) at a cost of $1.23 per site visit (6% increase):

 Total site traffic also declined slightly, seeing a 9% WoW decrease in unique visitors.
-This is the result of less traffic from direct, organic search, and organic social sources versus the previous week.
+This is the result of less traffic from direct visits, organic searches, and organic social referrals versus the previous week.

 In spite of this, return visitors increased by 3% WoW, largely as a result of traffic driven by the ads.
 This is another signal that the ads continue reaching the right audience, even when total weekly traffic drops slightly.